-Proposed Demolition of an Existing Detached Residence and Construction of Three Residential Condominium Units on a 0.22-Acre Site Located at 477 Harris Road (Assessor's Parcel Number (APN) 453-0060-047-00, Requiring Approval of a Zone Change from Low Density Residential (RL) to Medium Density Residential (RM), Vesting Tentative Map, Site Plan Review and Finding that the Zone Change is Consistent with the Hayward 2040 General Plan EIR and the Proposed Development is Exempt Pursuant to the California Environmental Quality Act (CEQA), Application No. 202000576.
-Applicant: Michael Ryan, Michael Ryan Architects.
+SUBJECT: Harris Road Condos: Proposed Demolition of an Existing Detached Residence and Construction of Three Residential Condominium Units on a 0.22-Acre Site Located at 477 Harris Road (Assessor's Parcel Number (APN) 453-0060-047-00, Requiring Approval of a Zone Change and Introduction of an Ordinance Re-Zoning the Parcel from Low Density Residential (RL) to Medium Density Residential (RM), Vesting Tentative Map, Site Plan Review and Finding that the Zone Change is Consistent with the Hayward 2040 General Plan EIR and the

+Proposed Development is Exempt Pursuant to the California Environmental Quality Act (CEQA), Application No. 202000576.
+Applicant: Michael Ryan,

+Michael Ryan Architects.
 Owners: Huting Cai, Jun Shen